vinnyvaleria/SIMRide/README.md

 ----------- | -----------
-**BOOKING: Filter - by area/time [Shafiq doing now]** | BACKEND: Connected to Firebase **Design the app (UI/UX) [Vinny doing now]** | BACKEND: Registration authentication to Firebase -- | BACKEND: Synced database to Firebase
+**BOOKING: Filter - by area/time [Shafiq doing now]** | BACKEND: Connected to Firebase **Design the app (UI/UX) [Vinny doing now]** | BACKEND: Registration authentication to Firebase
+USER: Set where they stay when joining the app | BACKEND: Synced database to Firebase
--- | USERS: Logging into SIMRide
+BOOKING: Remove area from create a booking, add to when users join | USERS: Logging into SIMRide
 WALLET: Top-up E-Wallet | USERS: Logging out of SIMRide
 WALLET: Remove total from E-Wallet after ride | BACKEND: Send data to Firebase
 WALLET: Cash out for drivers | BACKEND: Made multiple tabs to act as pages